Animation API#

 -

-function accepts four parameters that define a cubic Bezier curve, allowing precise control over the acceleration and deceleration of the animation.
-CSS provides acubic-bezier
+cubic-bezierfunction accepts four parameters that define a cubic Bezier curve, allowing precise control over the acceleration and deceleration of the animation.
+CSS provides acubic-beziertool to help you visualize and adjust these four parameters.

 ease-n. easy; comfortable, at ease